 From 1989 until 2003, Liberia went through one of the bloodiest civil wars on the African continent.
 To this day, this West African nation has still not fully recovered from it.
 More than two thirds of the country‘s almost 5 million population still have little faith in a lasting peace.

-Exclusively non-natives, there are 4,000 or so Catholic Christians among the population of the Islamic Republic of Mauritania, a country in northwest Africa which is otherwise almost 100% Muslim.
-Serving this small congregation in the country’s only diocese is a bishop, priests and religious Sisters who come from 20 different countries of Europe, Asia and Africa.
+There are about 4,000 Catholic Christians in the Islamic Republic of Mauritania, a country in northwest Africa that is otherwise almost completely Muslim.
+Serving this congregation in the country’s only diocese are a bishop, priests, and 27 sisters who come from Europe, Asia, and Africa.

-The Sisters of Saint Teresa of the Child Jesus is a native African congregation founded in 1929.
-Today, it ministers in Malawi and Zambia in southern Africa, and has 168 fully professed Sisters.
-Amazingly, the congregation is still growing, as young African women continue to join the community.
+The Sisters of Saint Teresa of the Child Jesus is an African congregation founded in 1929.
+Today, it has 168 fully professed sisters and ministers in the southern African countries of Malawi and Zambia.
+Amazingly, the congregation continues to grow, thanks to the interest and faith of young African women.